 Installation and the efficiency of the thermal curtains

-To ensure the proper efficiency of thermal curtains, they need to be installed properly.
+To ensure the proper efficiency of insulating blinds or thermal curtains, they need to be installed properly.
 First, ensure that they are air-tight so they stop the transfer of heat more efficiently.
 These should be installed closest to the window frame, ensuring that they are adequately sealed.
 It has been observed that it can reduce the heat loss by 19 per cent with a proper seal around the window.
 A cornice or valance is a welcomed addition on top of a thermal curtain.
 Velcro, magnetic tape or any other adhesive can set the curtain on the window frame.
 At the center, the curtains should be the thickest to avoid the escape of air.
 Thermal curtains have a lot of advantages.
 They make the room aesthetically appealing and provide good insulation along with sunlight control and privacy.
 Thermal curtains are certainly not a fad, and are here to stay.